takehika-dev/github-CICD-pipeline/README.md

 - AWS account
 - Existing ECR repository
 - IAM user with permissions to push images to the ECR repository, with its credentials stored as GitHub repository secrets (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`).

+## License
+You are free to use this code for personal and educational purposes.
+Commercial use and redistribution are not allowed.